-Breaking typological moulds, Park Associates’ addition to Nanyang Girls’ High School blurs the boundaries between formal and informal modes of learning.
+Shortlisted in the INDE.Awards 2018, Park Associates’ addition to Nanyang Girls’ High School blurs the boundaries between formal and informal modes of learning and breaks typological moulds.

 With its formal facade and distinct presence alongside busy Dunearn Road, the Nanyang Girls’ High School has, over the decades, maintained the unwavering confidence of a long institutional history and dignified stature.
 While keeping with this tradition, the new extension to the school, designed by Park + Associates, presents a different dimension for the established brand.
 It promotes a progressive vision via the integration of unconventional spaces designed for active learning and flexibility.